shopware/shopware/src/Docs/administration/guide--how-to-write-an-administration-module.md

 *Example `locale` state module*

 State modules can be used for all kinds of purpose, the main problem we want to solve is handling change sets of the data.
-We're not updating the entire enities in the application, instead we're generating a change set and just sending a diff to the server to perform an update on the entitiy.
-To do so, we have to keep an `original` and `draft` state and generating the diff of these two state properties.
+We're not updating the entire entities in the application, instead we're generating a change set and just sending a diff to the server to perform an update on the entity To do so, we have to keep an `original` and `draft` state and generating the diff of these two state properties.

 ```js
 import { State } from 'src/core/shopware';